View of Rovinj Croatia

 • Medieval old towns

-And for those of you who love the sun, there are numerous beaches along the coastline.
+And for those who love the sun, numerous beaches are along the coastline.

-Travel inland for tranquillity, the sample is locally grown olives while drinking local wine, feast on seafood or perhaps a slice of roasted pork may tempt you.
+Travel inland for tranquillity; the sample is locally grown olives while drinking local wine; feast on seafood, or perhaps some roast pork may tempt you.

-If you are planning an itinerary of Croatia, you need to put the Istria Peninsula on your best of Croatia.
+If you plan an itinerary of Croatia, you must put the Istria Peninsula on your best of Croatia.

 To help you plan a Croatian road trip or a weekend getaway in Croatia, check out these posts: